ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

   >**Note**: The orchestrator interface (UI) is launched at https://`<Orchestrator IP>`:3000/login.
 The `<Orchestrator IP>` is the system on which the orchestrator UI is installed and it is loaded automatically.

-14. Enable the **External standby orchestrator interface** to allow the orchestrator to manage failover operations by recognizing a standby orchestrator for redundancy and resilience,following the steps:
+14. Enable the **External standby orchestrator interface** to allow the orchestrator to manage failover operations by recognizing a standby orchestrator for redundancy and resilience, following the steps:

       a.
 Complete the [External orchestrator interface setup](/docs/dr-automation-powervs?topic=dr-automation-powervs-manage-exter).
       b.
 Hover over the **External standby orchestrator interface** button to view the standby orchestrator IP, for example, `IP:xx.x.x.xxx`.